webis-de/scriptor/README.md

 Special Use Cases
 -----------------

+### Running on Archives (Replay)
+Scriptor can be configured to use resources from web archives instead of the live web.
+Use `--replay` to restrict to resources contained in the WARC files of the input or script directory.
+Use `--replay rw` to use these resources, but allow to fall back to the live web.
+Use `--warc-input <warc-file-or-directory>` to include resources in the specified file (or all files in a specified directory).

 ### Chaining
 Usually, the output directory of Scriptor runs can serve as the input directory for a next run (as identified by the script's return value; see [developing own scripts](#developing-own-scripts)).
 To automate such chaining, use `--chain [name]` to create the series of output directories within `--output-directory`.
 A JSON-file in the `--output-directory` (identified by `name`) will be continuously updated to point the last successful run and read on start-up, so that you can execute the same `scriptor` command to continue from the last successful run if the chain aborted for some reason.